-1. Form a Diverse Learning Community:
+Form a Diverse Learning Community:

-All are welcome to join our community: students, instructors, microfinance professionals, researchers, and enthusiasts; chief executive officers and loan officers; small, medium and large-scale microfinance institutions; microfinance institutions that operate in Bangladesh, Bolivia, Pakistan, South Africa, the United Statesâ€¦ anywhere.Â Diversity in our community will be accompanied by a diversity of experiences, beliefs, and narratives regarding microfinance.
+All are welcome to join our community: microfinance professionals, researchers, and enthusiasts; chief executive officers and loan officers; small, medium and large-scale microfinance institutions; microfinance institutions that operate in Bangladesh, Bolivia, Pakistan, South Africa, the United States…anywhere.
 Voices from the mainstream and voices of dissent are welcome.
-Regardless of your level of engagement in microfinance you have a place in our community.
+Diversity in our community will be accompanied by a diversity of experiences, beliefs, and narratives regarding microfinance.

 Foster Nuanced Conversation: